just-animate/just-animate.github.io/api/reference.md

 ---

 <a name="top"></a>

 ## About this document

 The API Reference provides detailed information on how each part of Just Animate works.
 Before diving into this document, take a look at the How-Tos to see more general (and friendly) explanations on how to use Just Animate.

 If you see an error in the documentation or need an answer not provided here, please raise an issue on the [Just Animate GitHub Issues Page](https://github.com/just-animate/just-animate/issues)

 <a name="CSSAnimatedProperties" class="nav-link"></a>

 ## CSS Animated Properties

 The following CSS properties can be animated.
+Properties with '-' in them are converted to camelcase.
+For example, border-bottom-left is converted to borderBottomLeft.
 Click on each property to learn more on [Mozilla Developer Network](https://developer.mozilla.org/en-US/).

-In addition to these properties, there are also [CSS Transform Shorthand Properties](#CSSTransformProperties) that translate to the transform property.
+There are also Just Animate [CSS Transform Shorthand Properties](#CSSTransformProperties) that can be used in place of the transform property.

 <!--
 - [-moz-outline-radius](https://developer.mozilla.org/en-US/docs/Web/CSS/-moz-outline-radius)